A day in a small fabricating shop seldom follows a linear progression. Many things vie for attention, and the ability to multitask comes in handy.

 The welding project was still lingering at this point, and I needed only a few more minutes before I could put my hood on and weld through a couple of cycles.
 After a few runs, I decided to hand the project off to someone else to put on the finishing touches, and I headed over to one of our larger projects to finish welding the production run.

-I walked away to take a breather and get some water and another co-worker, called me over help with a project he was working on.
+I walked away to take a breather and get some water and another co-worker called me over to help with a project he was working on.